proxytype/UrlDownloadLib/README.md

 # UrlDownloadLib

-Simple HTTP/S file download library supporting multi parts connections.
+Simple HTTP/S file download library supporting multi parts connections, based on Range Http Header

 ## Installation
 Download from nuget or build from source, this package designed using .Net framework 4.6.1 but you can change to any framework you need.